phelelani/nf-rnaSeqCount/README.md

 OPTIONAL ARGUEMENTS:
 --help                 To show this menu.
---out        FOLDER    Path to where the output should be directed (default: $PWD/results_nf-rnaSeqCount).
+--out        FOLDER    Path to where the output should be directed.
+    Default: $PWD/results_nf-rnaSeqCount.
 --from       STRING    Specify to resume workflow from the QC or trimming step.
 Options:
 				"run.ReadQC"        : To resume from the QC step (default).
 				"run.ReadTrimming"  : To resume from the trimming step.